James Read Hughes (Second son of Rev. Frank Hughes, Jr.) (He was named after Jesus' disciple James, and after his grandfather, Rev. J. Leighton Read).

 An early picture of Mr. A. Guy Hall, Jr.

+in 1942, while teaching music and orchestra at the South Norfolk High School, South Norfolk, Virginia.
 He held a B.A. degree from William and Mary, and an M.A. degree in Music from Columbia University, New York.

 Mr. Hall later opened a florist shop, "Flowers by Hall," in the downtown section of South Norfolk around the corner from Overton's Supermarket, while he continued to teach private music lessons every afternoon after school was out.
 I usually went on a Thursday afternoon, and followed a student studying clarinet.
 Jim's interest in piano was in Bach's "Two-Part Inventions"; mine was in Mozart Sonata's.
 Occasionally other South Norfolk students would be there when I arrived.
 On one occasion, Derris Raper was learning Beethoven's "Moonlight Sonata" and Mr. Hall had a reel-to-reel Webcor tape recorder set up and would rcord his performance, then play it back and they would both critique it.